-Mithila Wildlife Trust (MWT) is a not for profit non-governmental organization.
+Mithila Wildlife Trust (MWT) is a not-for-profit non-governmental organization.
 Established in 2013 A.D.
-(2069 B.S.) in Central Terai region of Nepal, the organization is run by a group of committed professionals working towards conservation of nature and wildlife.
+(2069 B.S.) in the Central Terai region of Nepal, the organization is run by a group of committed professionals working towards the conservation of natural resources and wildlife.

-Since its establishment, MWT has rescued and rehabilitated thousands of reptiles, birds, monkeys, turtles, rare species of fishes in coordination with Department of Forests in Nepal.
+Since its establishment, MWT has rescued and rehabilitated thousands of reptiles, birds, monkeys, turtles, rare species of fish in support of the Department of Forests, Community Forest User Groups and Local communities in Nepal.

-- Habitat Restoration (Restoration of 32 Hectare river bank as dense forest at Bhatighadi Community Forest, Dhanusha, Province No.-2, Nepal and ongoing conservation and development of restored 360 hectare forest land at Dhanushadham Protected Forest, Dhanusha, Province No.-2, Nepal.
+- Habitat Restoration and Management (Restoration of 38 Hectare river bank as a dense forest at Bhatighadi Community Forest, Mithila Municipality-4, Dhanusha 12 Hectare at Murgiya Hariyali Community Forest, Dhanushadham Municipality-9, Dhanusha and ongoing conservation and management of Dhanushadham Protected Forest, Dhanusha, Province No.-2, Nepal).

-- Habitat study with priority of corridor connectivity through Community Forests in Shivalik Chure Range.
+- Habitat study with the priority to Eastern-Western corridor connecting through Community Forests in Shivalik Chure Range.
+Focused on the corridor restoration between Koshi Tapu Wildlife Reserve in the East to Parsa National Park in the West.

 - Human-Wildlife Conflict Mitigation in Province No.-2.